pitsomashilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 13-change_group changes the group owner of the hello file to school

 Script 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

+Script 101-symbolic_link_permissions changes the group and ownwer of a symbolic link